ronkesiel-create/-I2CS_Ex3/README.md

          stage 2 : Finds the closet point to pacman that's also green. stage 3 : Gets the shortest path from pacman to point. stage 4 : returns the direction for pacman to go according to the 2nd pixel in the path.

+3.black: stage 1: Gets A Map with all the distances from the ghosts.
+         stage